tricsusz/docker-wordpress-workflow-demo/wp-content/plugins/super-socializer/readme.txt

 **Note:**
 1. Plugin will not work on local server.
 You should have an online website for the plugin to function properly.
+2. If you want to integrate only Facebook Login button, you should install <a target="_blank" href="https://wordpress.org/plugins/heateor-login/">Heateor Login</a>
-2. If you want to integrate only Facebook Comments, you should install <a target="_blank" href="https://wordpress.org/plugins/fancy-facebook-comments/">Fancy Facebook Comments</a>
+3. If you want to integrate only Facebook Comments, you should install <a target="_blank" href="https://wordpress.org/plugins/fancy-facebook-comments/">Fancy Comments</a>
-3. If you want to integrate only Social Share, you should install <a target="_blank" href="https://wordpress.org/plugins/sassy-social-share">Sassy Social Share</a>
+4. If you want to integrate only Social Share, you should install <a target="_blank" href="https://wordpress.org/plugins/sassy-social-share">Sassy Social Share</a>

 = Feature list =
 * GDPR Compliant
 * Compatible with Gutenberg editor
+* Compatible with myCRED (append myCRED referral ID at the end of the url being shared)
 * Social Share from around 100 social networks
 * Social Media follow icons
-* Share counts are supported for Facebook, Linkedin, Twitter, Buffer, Reddit, Pinterest, Odnoklassniki and Vkontakte
+* Share counts are supported for Facebook, Linkedin, Twitter, Buffer, Reddit, Pinterest, Odnoklassniki, Fintel and Vkontakte
 * FREE icon customization options
 * Options to specify sharing icon shape - Square, Round and Rectangular
 * Options to specify sharing icon size - minimum 16 pixels, no upper limit